 - Sleep: Are you getting adequate sleep?
 Or do you stay up late at night to do random things such as watching TV and surfing the web?

 - Health: Do you take a break and see the doctor when you are sick?
-Or do continue to work regardless of your illness?
+Or do you continue to work regardless of your illness?

 Feeding ourselves is something so simple to do, but yet we sacrifice it for work.

 Nowadays, humans have a distorted priority of what is important.
-In the past, eating food is of the utmost importance.
+In the past, eating food is of utmost importance.
 It’s for survival.
 Food gives us energy and it nourishes our body.
 Now, people would rather skip meals or delay their meals to rush a project.
 It’s as though work is more important than their life.

 How sad life is if we don’t even have the time to eat and enjoy a meal?